Prepare a Patient for an Exam

 • Previous reactions to iodinated contrast media

-Prednisone 50mg po at 13 hours, 7 hours and 1 hour prior to planned administration of intravenous contrast plus diphenhydramine 50mg po, iv or im at 1 hour prior to planned administration of intravenous contrast
+Prednisone 50mg po at 13 hours, 7 hours and 1 hour prior to planned administration of intravenous contrast plus optional diphenhydramine 50mg po at 1 hour prior to planned administration of intravenous contrast

 Or

-Methylprednisolone 32mg po at 12 hours and 2 hours prior to planned administration of contrast plus diphenhydramine 50 mg po, iv or im at 1 hour prior to the planned administration of contrast
+Methylprednisolone 32mg po at 12 hours and 2 hours prior to planned administration of contrast plus optional diphenhydramine 50 mg po at 1 hour prior to the planned administration of contrast

 Creatinine Testing Prior to Contrast Administration

 Routine creatinine testing prior to contrast administration is not necessary in all patients.
-The test should be obtained within 30 days of contrast administration for patients with renal disease, HIV+, diabetic, hypertensive, over 60 years or on chemotherapy.
+The test should be obtained within 30 days of contrast administration for patients over 60 years or with history of any of the following:

 Contrast Administration in Patients with Elevated Creatinine

-Estimated glomerular filtration rate is a better predicator of renal dysfunction than creatinine alone.
-The decision to proceed with contrast administration in patients with an estimated GFR < 30 ml/min/1.732 is a matter of clinical judgment, based on the individual circumstances of the patient and following consultation between the radiologist and requesting physician.
+The decision to proceed with contrast administration in patients with an e GFR < 30 is a matter of clinical judgment, based on the individual circumstances of the patient and following consultation between the radiologist and requesting physician.
 Strategies to prevent nephropathy in patients with renal impairment include hydration, reduction of contrast dose, and discontinuation of nephrotoxic drugs.
-A critical diagnostic study should not be delayed because of excessive concern regarding possible contrast nephropathy.

 Contrast Administration in Patients with Renal Failure

-Patients on dialysis can receive IV contrast, and early post-procedural dialysis is not routinely required.
-However, the fact that a patient is on dialysis should not be regarded as automatically allowing the administration IV contrast.
+Patients on dialysis may be able to receive IV contrast provided they have been on dialysis chronically (>6 weeks) and are not making urine.
 The administration of contrast may jeopardize the return of renal function in patients who are receiving dialysis for acute renal failure and may further worsen renal function in patients who still make some urine but receive dialysis intermittently.
-The volume of IV contrast should also be considered in patients on dialysis who are at risk for volume overload.

 Contrast Administration in Pregnant Patients